p-mongo/jruby-extension-guide/README.md

 `com.example.hello.HelloWorld` and not `HelloWorld`.
 To fix this, we can use a library service.

-The example code for this extension is in the `native-service` subdirectory.
+The example code for this extension is in the `library-service` subdirectory.

 Create a file `src/main/com/example/hello/HelloWorld.java` with the following contents: